pingcap/tispark/README.md

 For other build tools, you can visit search.maven.org and search with GroupId [![Maven Search](https://img.shields.io/badge/com.pingcap-tikv/tispark-green.svg)](http://search.maven.org/#search%7Cga%7C1%7Cpingcap)(This search will also list all available modules of TiSpark including tikv-client).

 ## How to build from sources
-TiSpark now supports Spark 2.3.0+/2.4.0+.
-The previous version for Spark 2.1.0+ will only contain bug fixes in future, you may still get Spark 2.1 support until TiSpark 1.2.1.
+TiSpark now supports Spark 2.3.x/2.4.x.
+The previous version for Spark 2.1.x will only contain bug fixes in future, you may still get Spark 2.1.x support until TiSpark 1.2.1.
 ```
 git clone https://github.com/pingcap/tispark.git
 ```
 To build all TiSpark modules from sources, please run command under TiSpark root directory:
 ```
-mvn clean install -Dmaven.test.skip=true -P spark-2.3
-or
-mvn clean install -Dmaven.test.skip=true -P spark-2.4
+mvn clean install -Dmaven.test.skip=true
 ```
-**Please note that after you need to specify major version of Spark according to the Spark version you are using.**

 Remember to add `-Dmaven.test.skip=true` to skip all the tests if you don't need to run them.